PayBy/payby-developer-doc/docs/Online Payment Integration /Checkout/iframe-paypage.md

 toc_max_heading_level: 6
 ---

-# Iframe paypage
+# iFrame paypage

-Iframe Payment Page is a website prepared by PayBy and can be embedded in your website.
+iFrame Payment Page is a website prepared by PayBy and can be embedded in your website.
 The Hosted Pay Page still resides on PayBy’ secure servers but the transition to the PayBy secure page is invisible to the cardholder.<br/>
-Unlike the hosted paypage, using iframe payapge will not go out of your website when customer pays, which can reduce the failure rate of payment.
+Unlike the hosted paypage, using iFrame payapge will not go out of your website when customer pays, which can reduce the failure rate of payment.
 At the same time, integrating it on its own page will provide you more flexibility.

 <br/>